PM Narendra Modi: Football fans in India should say 'Ace it like Afshan' and not 'Bend it like Beckham' | Goal.com

 PM Modi lauded her efforts and said that she is an inspiration to all the aspiring girls from Jammu and Kashmir and even to the whole nation.

 "We should congratulate you for your constant efforts towards development.
-I strongly believe that girls all over the nation will come forward and go ahead in life."
+I strongly believe that taking inspiration from you, girls all over the nation will come forward and go ahead in life."

 Afshan shared that being a keeper, she not only has to be physically fit but also has to remain mentally aware to perform her job well.
 She also revealed her admiration for former India cricket captain MS Dhoni.